jpan8866/jpan8866/README.md

 ### Hello! 👋

-My name is John and I'm a mechanical engineering student who loves programming and software development.
+My name is John and I'm a mechanical engineer who loves programming and software development.
 I just completed my Bachelors in Mechanical Engineering with a minors in Computer Science.

 🌱 I’m currently learning: